The Razor’s Edge

 We just don’t want to admit it.

-So, we invent all kinds of outlandish reasons why we’re not getting business.
+So, if course, we invent all kinds of outlandish reasons to explain why we’re not getting business.

 It’s got to be something else; it can’t be me.

 We’re responsible for the success of our own business.
-We can’t sit around bemoaning the fact that we’ve been rejected, when we never even summoned the courage to create a level of trust that enables us to ask for the business.
+We can’t sit around bemoaning the fact that we’ve been rejected, when we really haven’t even tried to create the level of trust necessary to earn someone’s business.

 It’s got to be something else; it can’t be me.